pmssousa/Paulo-Manuel-Ferreira-de-Sousa/README.md

 </p>

 A Senior Project Manager with more than 35 years of professional experience.
 I have excellent knowledge of projects funded by the European Commission, World Bank, BEI.
-In general, I've worked with monolithic, microservice and serverless architectures.
+In general, I've worked with many cultures and many countries.

 <p align='center'>
    <a href="https://www.linkedin.com/in/paulomfsousa/">